Nibezak/payflow-package/docs/core/upgrading.md

 ### Changes to `CreateOrder` action

-The `Lunar\Actions\Cart\CreateOrder` action has been refactored to run through pipelines, much like how carts are currently calculated.
+The `Payflow\Actions\Cart\CreateOrder` action has been refactored to run through pipelines, much like how carts are currently calculated.
 If you are currently using your own `CreateOrder` action, you should refactor the logic into pipelines and ues the provided action.